ohansemmanuel/react_suspense_concurrent_app/README.md

 ## Goal

-The goal here is to take a sample project and implement the render as you fetch pattern .Sounds simple?
+The goal here is to take a sample project and implement the render as you fetch pattern.
+Sounds simple?
 Don't get cocky yet, huh? 😉

 Read on!